FinlyWealth/mds-finly-search/README.md

 ## Makefile

-The project includes a Makefile to simplify common tasks.
+The project includes a Makefile to simplify tasks.
 Before running the commands, please see setup instructions below:

 ### Setup Instructions

 1. Download the `sample_100k_v2.csv` and `images_100k_v2.zip` from: https://drive.google.com/drive/folders/1LQzeuo9PZ_Y-Xj_QhhzYEYJP8XFZn48K.
-2. Since it takes a while to run `make embed`, this step can be skipped by downloading the pre-generated embedding `embeddings_100k_v2.npz` from the same Google Drive.
+2. Unless you intend to genereate your own custom embeddings via `make embed`, it is recommended to download the pre-generated embeddings `embeddings_100k_v2.npz` from the same Google Drive.
 3. Extract the zip file into the `data` folder
 4. Set up Python environment using `environment.yaml`
 5. Install [postgresql](https://www.postgresql.org) and [pgvector](https://github.com/pgvector/pgvector) extension